arbor-sim/arbor/doc/contrib/dependency-management.rst

 User platforms
 --------------

-Although Arbor should in principle run everywhere modern compilers are found, a couple of user platforms impose hard requirements on Arbor compatiblity.
-That is: Arbor should build without hassle on this set of platforms.
-If not, we have a bug.
+Although Arbor should in principle run everywhere modern compilers are found, a couple of user platforms are essential.
+These environments must be able to build Arbor without issue, if not we consider this a bug.
+Also, build instructions for each of them must be given in the documentation.

 * Ubuntu LTS-latest
 * Ubuntu LTS-latest-1